robertgerstner/website/docs/index.md

 <img src="./home_media/headshot1.jpg" alt="Headshot1" style="height:420px; width:300px; float:left; margin-right:15px;margin-bottom:15px;">

 I am a first-year Master's student in the Department of Physics at McGill University supervised by Prof. [Bill Coish](https://www.physics.mcgill.ca/~coish/).
-I am interested in harnessing computational tools such as neural networks (artificial intelligence) and quantum computing for scientific advancement, with my current focus being on quantum many-body physics.
+I am interested in harnessing computational tools such as artificial intelligence and quantum computing for scientific advancement, with my current focus being on quantum many-body physics.
 I hope to pursue a PhD degree after the completion of my MSc.

-I can be reached via email at [robert.gerstner@mail.mcgill.ca](mailto:robert.gerstner@mail.mcgill.ca), and my CV can be found [here](./home_media/CV_Apr_2025.pdf).
+I can be reached via email at [robert.gerstner@mail.mcgill.ca](mailto:robert.gerstner@mail.mcgill.ca), and my CV can be found [here](./home_media/CV_May_2025.pdf).

 # Education